3 tips on how to extend your Twitter reach

-Head of Editorial at Twitter Gordon MacMillan has put together a list of ‘12 Styles of Successful Tweets’ for Campaign Live to help brands ‘be better on Twitter.’
+Head of Editorial at Twitter Gordon MacMillan has put together a list of ‘12 Styles of Successful Tweets’ for Campaign Live.
+They seek to help brands ‘be better on Twitter.’
 MacMillan told Campaign Live ‘we found that successful accounts have a good grip on four or five styles which fit with an account’s personality and tone of voice.’

-Some of our favourites included the ‘quick take’ Tweet, which is popular with brands whose opinion carries weight and need to respond quickly to an event or discussion taking place in real time.
+Some of our favourites included the ‘quick take’ Tweet.
+This is popular with brands whose opinion carries weight and need to respond quickly to an event or discussion.
 Using conversational language and snappy sentences, the ‘quick take’ Tweet can cut through the social media noise and ensure that your content is spread widely.
-Another less serious favourite is the ‘so wrong it’s right’ tweet, which uses tongue-in-cheek humour and short, pithy language to make an overly serious topic a little more light-hearted and shareable.
+Another less serious favourite is the ‘so wrong it’s right’ tweet.
+These use tongue-in-cheek humour and short, pithy language to make an overly serious topic a little more light-hearted and shareable.

 3) Get in on the conversation

-Although it is easy to fall into the trap of simply using Twitter to promote your own content, with the rise of influencer marketing showing no sign of slowing, brands can benefit significantly from getting in on the conversation taking place in the Twittersphere.
+It is easy to fall into the trap of simply using Twitter to promote your own content.
+But, the rise of influencer marketing shows no sign of slowing.
+Brands can benefit significantly from getting in on the conversation taking place in the Twittersphere.

-This is exactly what was argued by Influencive contributor and US entrepreneur Richard Lorenzen, who suggested that ‘if you post Tweets without any interaction you’re severely limiting your reach.’
-Lorenzen suggested a number of simple ways to increase your brand’s interaction on Twitter, which included retweeting content from your followers, replying to those who reply to you quickly and asking people direct questions.
+This is exactly what was argued by Influencive contributor and US entrepreneur Richard Lorenzen.
+He suggested that ‘if you post Tweets without any interaction you’re severely limiting your reach.’
+Lorenzen suggested a number of simple ways to increase your brand’s interaction on Twitter.
+This included retweeting content from your followers, replying to those who reply to you quickly and asking people direct questions.

-By engaging in conversation and interaction, it is possible to position your brand as an influencer which allows consumers and followers to feel they have a real relationship with your organisation.
-This can work wonders in encouraging them to share your content in return and thereby widen your reach organically, as if through traditional word of mouth.
+By engaging in conversation and interaction, it is possible to position your brand as an influencer.
+Consumers and followers can feel they have a real relationship with your organisation through social media.
+This can work wonders in encouraging them to share your content in return.
+This thereby widens your reach organically, as if through traditional word of mouth.

-If extending your Twitter reach is your aim, these three simple tricks can help keep your strategy on track and ensure awareness of your brand.
+Is extending your Twitter reach is your aim?
+Then these three simple tricks can help keep your strategy on track and ensure awareness of your brand.
 You are also welcome to get in touch with our team to discuss your marketing ideas.